rhastie/build-nmos-cpp/README.md

 Additionally it supports the following additional components:

 - Supports auto identification of the switch Boundary Clock PTP Domain which is published via the AMWA IS-09 System Resource when run on a Mellanox switch
-- Supports an embedded NMOS Browser Client
+- Supports an embedded NMOS Browser Client which support NMOS Control using AMWA IS-05
-- Supports a DNS-SD Bridge to HTML implementation
+- Supports a DNS-SD Bridge to HTML implementation that supports both mDNS and DNS-SD

 The nmos-cpp container includes implementations of the NMOS Node, Registration and Query APIs, and the NMOS Connection API.
 It also included a NMOS Client in JavaScript and a DNS-SD API which aren't part of the specifications.